sonata-project/SonataPageBundle/Resources/doc/reference/introduction.rst

 ------

 The ``SonataPageBundle`` is a special kind of CMS as it handles different types of pages.
-From within a Symfony2 application, actions are used to render a HTML response.
+From within a Symfony application, actions are used to render a HTML response.
 When you need to add a new component (or block) inside an action, you need to edit the template.
 In the other hand, in the CMS world, users edit areas and manage content but it is not possible to have complex actions or workflows.